Techtonica/curriculum/api/REST-API.md

 Basically, a REST API is simply a style of architecture that we use when we design any type of networked applications.
 It can be implemented in any language, but for this lesson, we will be using NodeJS.

+#### Key principles of a RESTful API include:

+**Statelessness:** The server does not store any client state between requests.
+Each request from a client must contain all the information necessary to understand and process that request.

+**Uniform Interface:** The API should have a consistent and standardized way of interacting with resources.
+This typically includes using standard HTTP methods like GET (retrieve), POST (create), PUT (update), DELETE (remove), etc.

+**Representation:** Resources are represented in various formats like JSON (JavaScript Object Notation), XML (eXtensible Markup Language), or HTML (HyperText Markup Language).

+**Self-contained:** Each resource should include enough information to understand how to interact with it.
+Hypermedia controls (e.g., links) are often used to guide clients through the API.

 ### HTTP Methods

 When you want to make a request to your API, if that one follows RESTful conventions, you will want to use specific HTTP Methods.
 Here are the most common ones; the ones we will be using below in the guided practice: